henrietta-k/adapt-learning-wiki/Peer-Code-Review.md

 1. Code is submitted for review as a pull request.
 2. Code is reviewed by peers with any discussion taking place in public, on the PR page itself.
-3. Peers post their assessment of the code on the PR page with any of the following: -1, +1, +2.
+3. Peers post their assessment of the code on the PR page and when they feel in the position to give a concrete verdict, give either a +1, +2 or -1 (reserved for exceptional circumstances).
 4. Code is merged after the required +1s are received.

 The process is governed by these rules: